noah-schroeder/reviewbook/10-R-Basics.Rmd

 #### Was that easy?

 If this first step was easy or you figured it out without too much trouble, I think you're ready to move forward in the book.
-The meta-analysis codes sections of the book rely on you copy-pasting sections of code from the book into your R Studio interface, then highlighting the relevant section of code you just copy-pasted into R Studio, and then clicking 'run'.
+The meta-analysis sections of the book rely on you copy-pasting sections of code from the book into your R Studio interface, then highlighting the relevant section of code you just copy-pasted into R Studio, and then clicking 'run'.

 #### Was this too difficult?